Cooking pinto beans from scratch is a great way to enjoy beans as a side dish or as a meatless main dish. They are so much cheaper than canned beans.

 - Soak the beans prior to cooking.
 Place in a pot and cover with at least 2 inches of water.
 Allow to soak overnight or up to 24 hours.

 - The next day, rinse and place the beans in a slow cooker.
-Add the chopped onion, garlic powder, and enough water to cover by about an inch.
+Add the chopped onion, garlic powder, salt, and enough water to cover by about an inch.

 - Cook 8-10 hours on low or 6 on high.
 Stir in salt and pepper to taste.